 Diane Kruger wasn’t up for a Golden Globe, but her film Inglourious Basterds was.
 However, she’s in the running for a best supporting actress SAG Award.

-Diane Kruger, (Golden Globe Awards / © HFPA)
+Diane Kruger and Joshua Jackson, (Golden Globe Awards / © HFPA)

 Julia Roberts (Golden Globe Awards / © HFPA)